 Students explore a rich variety of subjects, working individually and collaboratively, with Montessori’s dynamic and activity-based curriculum – designed to spark imagination and engage in intellect.
 The process of ‘experiential learning’ feeds their quest for knowledge, all while developing sound reasoning and thinking skills.

 Emphasis is also placed on moral and social development – building integrity and compassion through cultural, global and environmental discussions and projects.

 The Elementary Curriculum & Cosmic Education

-The Montessori Elementary School Curriculum is introduced through a spiral, hands-on, and integrated approach, which include the subjects of history, geography, biology, language, math, science, art, music and culture.
+The Montessori Elementary School Curriculum is introduced through a spiral, hands-on, and integrated approach, which includes the subjects of history, geography, biology, language, math, science, art, music, and culture.

-Maria Montessori referred to her elementary program as “cosmic education” unifying the disparate subjects into a unified whole.
+Maria Montessori referred to the elementary program as “cosmic education” unifying the disparate subjects into a unified whole.

 “We shall walk together on this path of life, for all things are part of the universe and are connected with each other to form one whole unity.”

 Cosmic Education is introduced through the “Five Great Lessons” which are an important and unique part of the Montessori curriculum.

 These lessons are bold, exciting, and are designed to awaken imagination and curiosity.
 Students are struck with the wonder of creation, thrilled with new ideas, and awed by the inventiveness and innovation that is part of the human spirit.
 These Five Great Lessons paint a broad picture, laying the context for the more specific study.
 They consist of: